 Starting your search for housing

-- If you are under 18, your housing options are likely to be limited.
+- If you are under 18, your housing choices are likely to be limited.
 Talk to a housing adviser at your local council to find out what is available to young people in your area.

 - If you are over 18, you might be able to rent from a private landlord or through an agency.

-- If you're a student attending a college or university, you might want to check if they have halls of residence: they can be cheaper and more convenient than trying to find privately rented accommodation.
+- If you're a student attending a college or university, you might want to check if they have halls of residence: they can be cheaper and more convenient than trying to find privately rented housing.

 - Visit the property in daylight and take the name of the person who will be showing you around